xsf/xmpp.org/content/pages/about/myths.md

 While you can still connect a client that supports no extensions at all to a server and have it work, nearly every client supports a wide range of extensions suited to its purpose, and every server supports several.

-Over at XMPP Research, they examined what extensions were most popular in the academic research papers discussing XMPP, take a look: [XEPs used in XMPP research](http://www.xmppresearch.org/posts/xeps-used-in-xmpp-research/)

 ## It's too bandwidth-inefficient for mobile.

 The hypothesis: